 FOXBORO -- Patriots quarterback Tom Brady's absence Wednesday was explained on the team's official injury report as a left shoulder injury, the same injury that has limited him in practice since getting hit on the left shoulder during the win over the Dolphins on Christmas Eve.
 The only Ravens player listed Wednesday was Ed Reed.
 The perennial Pro Bowl safety was limited with a left ankle injury, suffered on Houston's final offensive play at the end of regulation on Sunday.
 All other Ravens were in full participation.
 Here is Wednesday's complete report:

-Did Not Practice
+Did Not Participate

-QB Tom Brady (right shoulder/foot)
+QB Tom Brady (left shoulder)

 WR Deion Branch (knee)

 Dale, Michael and Jerry dig into the details of this draft for the Patriots with ESPN's Mike Reiss.

 Giardi and Price discuss the Tom Brady appeal getting overturned and Roger Goodell's victory tour.
 The guys can't believe the victory lap and some of his behavior.
 The more you listen to him, the more frustrating his behavior becomes.

 Giardi and Price break down how the teams in the AFC East altered their futures after the NFL Draft weekend.

 Jeff Goodman calls Mike and Rob to drop a ton of knowledge on the upcoming NBA Draft and some of the names available.
 Sorry fans - he doesn't see Kevin Durant or any big-named free agents coming to Boston and thinks they'll end up making the third pick this season.
 He also says that there is NO WAY he would trade next year's Brooklyn pick because the draft will be very deep.
 He discusses the chances of trading with Philly for Okafor, why he like Kris Dunn so much and much more.